-In case you’d like to join me this year, I’ve put together a special Christmas-planning template based on our Mind Organization for Moms program.
+In case you’d like to join me this year, I’ve put together a special Christmas-planning template.
 We’re going to use the five steps of David Allen’s Natural Planning Model (from the book Getting Things Done) and Christmas is going to be phenomenal.

 Step One: Defining Purpose and Principles

 For this part, I sat down with my children and gave them the following prompts:

 - What do you want this Christmas to feel like for our family?